ccnyplanetarium/ccnyplanetarium.github.io/sci-vis.md

 ### What is Science Visualization?

-A brief overview (for non-specialists) of what we do as science visualizers in the planetarium.
+A brief overview (for non-specialists) of what we do as science visualizers (SciVis for short) in the planetarium.

 #### Introduction